top of page

 look from the post renovation results.

-The new provides breathing room for
+The new upgrades provide breathing room for

 the original character of the home while